Financial Panics and Bank Runs Before Deposit Insurance

 Creating money created booms and bank failures caused the contraction of the money supply, resulting in busts, but another cause of booms and busts is the outlook of the people.
 When the money supply is expanding, people are excited, confident, brimming with enthusiasm.
 They readily spend money, even borrowing, because they are confident about the future.

-Naturally, prices keep going up, and this sometimes fuels speculations in land and stocks, when people buy at high prices in the hope of selling at even higher prices.
+Naturally, prices keep rising, and this sometimes fuels speculations in land and stocks, when people buy at high prices in the hope of selling at even higher prices.
 Of course, eventually, there are no more buyers and so prices collapse.

 Then depression sets in, both economic and psychological.
 Prices continue to fall, fear replaces greed, and the downward spiral begins.
 As prices drop more and more, people sell, forcing prices down even more.
 Pessimism sets in, and the people start hoarding their money because they don't know how far prices will drop or if they will still be employed.
 In fact, unemployment rises because businesses can't sell their products or services and because they, too, must conserve their money.